RagdollPhysics/zonebuilder/readme.md

     + build scripts
     + any resource files needed to build fastfiles

-<h1>File Formats</h1>
+<h3>File Formats</h3>
-<h2>CSV File</h2>
+<h4>CSV File</h4>
-CSV files are included throughout the project (and the game) and describe data through use of a very simple format shown below.
+The project and game includes CSV files describing data with a simple format:
 ```
 value1, value2, value3
 value4, , value5
 value6, value7, value8
 ```
-<h3>zone_source CSV files</h3>
+<h4>zone_source CSV files</h4>
-Each row of this file describes an asset in the fastfile that will be built.
-The rows can be described 2 different ways.
-You can use any kind of combination of these two in a csv file.
+Rows describe assets in the fastfile to build and can be described 2 ways.
+Any combination of the two will work in a csv file.

 Custom Asset
 ```